vignetteapp/ideas/client/2022/March/rfc-vfs-implementation.md

   - As the VAST file bundle is a ZIP-based system, you cannot modify your VAST bundle programmatically unless you recompile your VAST bundle.

-  - Vignette operates on the concept of least-privelege: this means you still need to explicitly tell the core to grant you FS access otherwise it will return a `HostError`.
+  - Vignette operates on the concept of least-privilege: this means you still need to explicitly tell the core to grant you FS access otherwise it will return a `HostError`.